interfaced/karma-module-resolver-preprocessor/README.md

 [Karma](http://karma-runner.github.io) preprocessor to resolve ES6 modules.

 ## The problem
-Starting version *unreleased* Karma properly supports ES6 modules when running in a suitable environment.
+Karma can natively run ES6 modules when using a suitable environment (a modern browser).
 Browsers module implementation is limited however to local modules (i.e. `./foo.js`) and browsers will not resolve paths missing extension leaving that to the server.

 This preprocessor solves both problems by rewriting import declarations on the fly and replacing aliased path with relative ones as well as adding extensions if necessary allowing for native ES6 modules testing without compiling or bundling.